troop834/sanramonscouts.org/content/recruiting-events.md

 * September 14 @ 6:30PM… Ultimate Frisbee @ San Ramon Central Park.
 Meet at the Amphitheater
 * September 28 @ 7PM… Mini Golf!
 Meet at The Shack!

+Missed these?
+Don't worry!
+You can stop by our troop at any time.
+Just email newscout@bsatroop834.org to let us know that you'd like to come by.

 ### Permission Slip

 If you would like to come to one of the above meetings, please bring this